korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 1. The **Contact** class that consists of a name, a set of phones, which are strings, and a set of emails, also strings.
 This class has only three methods on it.
-The first two are a getter for name, a s well as an overridden _toString_ method.
+The first two are a getter for name, as well as an overridden _toString_ method.
 There's also a merge **Contact** Data method that has a contact as an argument, and creates a new contact.
 It populates the new contact, first with the data on the current instance,